trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 On top of that I did not like black `vim`'s background: it felt void.
 Plus multiple editing modes confused me.
 I did not understand why you have to print `<ESC>:qa!` and sometimes just `:qa!`.
-I did not do a `vimtutor` as did not know it existed: I did not pay much attention to various help banners `vim` pops at you at start.
+I did not do a `vimtutor` as I did not know it existed: I did not pay much attention to various help banners `vim` pops at you at start.

 Being a default editor in the distribution it felt like a handicap